HomeBlogResearchDigital Analysis3 Competitive Analysis Examples & Use Cases

 Competitive analysis does more than evaluate your business’s performance and strategies.
 Effective competitor analysis provides the context you need to grow your share.

-We have a whole list of examples where competitor analysis was used to increase traffic share, market share, or share of wallet or voice.
+We have a whole list of examples where competitor analysis was used to increase traffic share, market share, or share of voice or wallet.
 But, for each competitive analysis example, there are probably five attempts to initiate growth that fell flat.
 The reason is usually insufficient insights into competitor activities or industry trends.

 It’s a big topic with plenty of possibilities.
 Sometimes the best way to wrap your head around it is by looking at an example.
 In this article, we’ll take you step by step through a real-life competitive analysis example.